Tile Flavor: Matching Game codes (Update) - 06/2026

 5. Confirm redemption

-6. Claim rewards from the inbox or reward screen
+6. Claim rewards from your inbox or reward screen

-Case sensitivity still catches people constantly.
-Especially on Android keyboards with auto-capitalization enabled.
+Case sensitivity still trips people up constantly — especially on Android keyboards with auto-capitalization turned on.

-Another small thing.
-During major U.S. holiday events, server traffic occasionally gets messy for an hour or two after reset.
-Codes may return temporary errors even when valid.
-Players on Reddit reported this several times during the Spring Festival rollout earlier this year.
+One more thing worth knowing: during major U.S. holiday events, server traffic gets messy for an hour or two after reset.
+Codes may return temporary errors even when they’re perfectly valid.
+This happened several times during the Spring Festival rollout earlier this year, based on what players were reporting on Reddit.

-A stable Wi-Fi connection usually avoids sync failures better than overloaded mobile networks.
+A stable Wi-Fi connection helps avoid sync failures better than leaning on overloaded mobile networks.

 Active vs. Expired Codes

-The average expiration window appears to sit somewhere between 14 and 21 days.
-Anniversary campaigns sometimes stretch longer, but standard promotional drops disappear pretty fast once engagement targets are met.
+The average expiration window sits somewhere between 14 and 21 days.
+Anniversary campaigns sometimes run longer, but standard promotional drops disappear pretty fast once engagement targets get hit.

-A few clues help identify whether a code still works:
+A few signals can help you read whether a code is still live:

 Sign Usually Means